Tomb of Jesse and Ruth: Ottoman era

-British Mandate period
+British Mandate

-Louis-Hugues Vincent (1872-1960), a French monk and archaeologist who lived in Jerusalem, discusses the site in his two-volume work Hebron in 1923.
+Louis-Hugues Vincent, a French monk and archaeologist who lived in Jerusalem, discusses the site in his two-volume work Hebron in 1923.
 In 1935, Zev Vilnay wrote that visitors were required to pay to access the site, and that it once connected to the Tomb of Machpela but was filled in during the First World War and the entrance was now unknown.

-Archaeologist Jacob Pinkerfield (1897–1956) visited the site and wrote about it in his 1945/46 book The Synagogues in Eretz Yisra'el.
+Archaeologist Jacob Pinkerfield visited the site and wrote about it in his 1945/46 book The Synagogues in Eretz Yisra'el.

-Post-1967 period
+Post-1967

-In the 1970s, Prof. Ben Zion Tavger (1930 - 1983) excavated the site, and it was reopened to the public.
+In the 1970s, Prof. Ben Zion Tavger excavated the site, and it was reopened to the public.
 The site was renovated in 2009.